Indietax

 Updated for the 2026/27tax year · Last updated

-Enter your annual contract value to see the financial difference between inside and outside IR35.
-Outside IR35 assumes a limited company with a small director salary and dividends; inside IR35 treats the full contract as employment income.
+Enter your annual contract value to see the real financial difference between inside and outside IR35 for the 2026/27 tax year.
+Outside IR35 models a limited company with a director salary and dividends; inside IR35 treats the full contract value as employment income.

 Outside IR35